 “Are you going to feed your baby gluten?”

-Out of all the questions to ask a pregnant woman, you wouldn’t believe that this is the one I was asked most.
+Out of all the questions to ask a pregnant woman, you wouldn’t believe this is the one I was asked most.

 I suppose this makes sense… I don’t eat gluten after all.
 Neither does my husband, Frank.
 He has an autoimmune condition called Celiac Disease that damages his small intestines and causes inflammation from eating gluten.